vitiral/novault/README.md

 ### Step 3: change the password for every site in your `~/.config/novault.sites`
 You should go to each site and change the password from what is in `backup.txt` to a newly generated password gotten with `novault get <site>`.

-This will require you to type in your new master password a lot.
-Think of this as a good chance to make sure you really remember it, as well as penance for accidentally typing your master password into facebook... or work chat... or (_gasp_) in an email to your ex-lover who happens to be a hacker.

 When you are done, you can delete `backup.txt` and `novault.secret.bk` or keep them, it doesn't really matter.
 I recommend keeping them in case you